gunnarku/gunnarku.github.io/index.md

 # Gunnar Kudrjavets

 ## The Real World

-I have been a software engineer who has liked to design, write, and optimize low-level code (currently defined as `C` or `C++`) for most of my career.
+For most of my career, I have been a software engineer who has liked to design, write, and optimize low-level code (currently defined as `C` or `C++`).
-My favorite shell is a debugger prompt.
+My preferred shell is a debugger prompt.
 My favorite theater of operations is the unpleasantness of reality.

 [Microsoft](https://www.microsoft.com/en-us/) taught me how to be an operating systems engineer who knows a thing or two about systems performance and security.
-[Meta](https://www.meta.com/) (company formely known as Facebook) enabled me to refine those skills in a different context.
+[Meta](https://www.meta.com/) (a company formerly known as Facebook) enabled me to refine those skills in a different context.
+As of March 2024, I am a Principal Engineer at [AWS EC2 Nitro](https://aws.amazon.com/ec2/nitro/) team.
+You can read more about the Nitro System [here](https://docs.aws.amazon.com/whitepapers/latest/security-design-of-aws-nitro-system/security-design-of-aws-nitro-system.html) or look at publicly available [resources](nitro.md).

 A public description of my career evolution is on my [LinkedIn page](https://www.linkedin.com/in/gunnarku/).

-My academic ties were associated with the [University of Groningen](https://search-rug.github.io/) (Netherlands), but physically I still live in the Seattle area, Washington, USA.
+My academic ties were associated with the [University of Groningen](https://search-rug.github.io/) (Netherlands), but I still live physically in Seattle suburbia, Washington, USA.

 ## Research

 I defended my dissertation on October 17, 2023.
 Majority of my research was related to the insanity of [code reviews](cr.md).
 My thesis supervisors were [Dr. Ayushi Rastogi](https://ayushirastogi.github.io/) and [Prof. Paris Avgeriou](https://www.cs.rug.nl/~paris/) from the [Bernoulli Institute for Mathematics, Computer Science and Artificial Intelligence](https://www.rug.nl/research/bernoulli/) at the [University of Groningen](https://www.rug.nl/) in Netherlands.